JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/IMPLEMENTATION_NOTES.md

 - `toset()` automatically deduplicates based on object equality
 - Terraform's `for_each` requires unique keys, so this prevents "duplicate key" errors
 - Result: Clean set of route objects ready for resource generation (avoiding the manual deduplication required in imperative approaches)
+- This demonstrates **referential transparency**—identical inputs always produce identical outputs with no side effects

 ---